okwolo/okwolo/README.md

 app.redirect(path[, params]);
   // path: string of the new pathname
   // params: object to be passed to the route handler
-  // returns: boolean value showing if path was matched

 // executes an action on the state app.act(type[, params]);